Finite Sample Analysis Of Dynamic Regression Parameter Learning: Introduction

 In this paper we introduce a new estimation algorithm for $\sigma,\eta$, termed STVE (Spectrum Thresholding Variance Estimator), and prove finite sample complexity bounds for it.
 In particular, our bounds are an explicit function of the parameters $T$ and $\Set{u_t}_{t=1}^T$ for any finite $T$, and indicate that the estimation error decays roughly as $T^{-\half}$, with high probability.
 To the best of our knowledge, these are the first bounds of this kind.
-As we discuss in detail in Section \ref{sec:literature}, most existing estimation methods for LDSs, such as subspace identification \citep{van1996subspace}, or improper learning \citep{anava13,hazan2017online,kalman_filter_decay}, do not apply to the system (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}), due to non-stationarity.
-On the other hand, the methods that do apply to (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) lack guarantees and rely strongly on Guassianity of the noises.
+As we discuss in detail in Section \ref{sec:literature}, most existing estimation methods for LDSs, such as subspace identification \citep{van1996subspace,qin2006overview}, or improper learning \citep{anava13,hazan2017online,kalman_filter_decay}, do not apply to the system (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}), due to non-stationarity.
+On the other hand, the methods that do apply to (\ref{eq:lds_main_1})-(\ref{eq:lds_main_2}) either lack guarantees, or have only asymptotic analysis which in addition relies strongly on Guassianity of the noises.

 Moreover, our approach differs significantly from the existing methods.
-We show that the structure of equations \basesystem is closely related to, and inherits several important properties from the classical discrete Laplacian operator on the line --- a line of reasoning that was not explored in the literature so far.
-In particular, we use this connection to show that an appropriate inversions of the system produce estimators that are concentrated enough so that $\sigma$ and $\eta$ may be recovered.
+We show that the structure of equations \basesystem is closely related to, and inherits several important properties from, the classical discrete Laplacian operator on the line --- leading to new arguments that have not been explored in the literature.
+In particular, we use this connection to show that an appropriate inversion of the system produce estimators that are concentrated enough so that $\sigma$ and $\eta$ may be recovered.
+The heart of the paper is the new definition of the estimators that exploits explicitly the shape of a certain data dependent operator, and the subsequent concentration analysis.
+In particular, this approach yields the first known {\em geometric } parameters of the data that can be used to bound convergence rates.

-The rest of the paper is organized as follows: The related work is discussed in Section \ref{sec:literature}.
-In Section \ref{sec:overview} we describe in general lines the methods and main results of this paper.
-The main technical statements are given in the Section \ref{sec:analysis}.
-In Section \ref{sec:experiments} we present experimental results on synthetic and real data, and conclusions and future work are discussed in Section \ref{sec:conclusion}.
-Due to space constraints, while we outline the main arguments in the text, the full proofs are deferred to the Appendix.
+The rest of the paper is organized as follows: The related work is discussed in Section \ref{sec:literature} and Section \ref{sec:notation} contains the necessary definitions.
+In Section \ref{sec:overview} we describe in general lines the methods and the main results of this paper.
+The technical estimates on certain operator spectra, that are critical to the analysis and may be of independent interest, are stated in Section \ref{sec:analysis}.
+In Section \ref{sec:experiments} we present experimental results on synthetic and real data.
+Due to space constraints, while we outline the main arguments in the text, the full proofs are deferred to the Supplementary Material.